madprops/airc/README.md

 ## Config

 `nickname`: irc nickname of the bot.
-Make sure it's not in use yet: `/whois nickname` and make sure it's not registered: `/msg nickserv info nickname`
+Make sure it's not in use yet: `/whois nickname`, and make sure it's not registered: `/msg nickserv info nickname`

 ---